|

 [ Give us feedback, or tell us about corrections/updates ] |

 Trails for the Rest of UsIf you like to bicycle but you don't like to ride in automobile traffic or on rough, steep, undeveloped tracks, these trails are for you.
 They are: easy to ride or walk, off-limits to automobile traffic, reasonably level Depending on their history, these routes are variously called rail-trails, bike paths, greenways, towpaths, and linear parks.
 Some are paved, some dirt or crushed stone; a few have short excursions onto roads with very little (and very slow) traffic.
 All are suitable for touring bikes with medium to wide tires and for hybrid or mountain bikes.
 They provide opportunities for short family outings and for multi-day touring.
 If you like to walk on wide smooth gentle paths, you will also enjoy them.
 Book StatusFreeWheeling Easy, the book, has been out of print for some time.
 The information in the book is out of date.
 Trail builders just keep building trails.
 We are in the process of updating the information.
 This web site will have the latest draft of the Guide.
 It is draft so the image resolution is not great.
-If you see some errors, or know of addtional information, feel free to use the feedback form.
-We are currently (2012 Oct) concentrating on the trails north of Pittsburgh, that comprise the Eire to Pittsburgh effort.
-Real soon now we will publish this section as a seperate guide.
-Copyright 2012 Shaw-weil Associates - All rights reserved.
-Table of Contents
+If you see some errors, or know of additional information, feel free to use the feedback form.
+We are currently (Fall 2017) concentrating on the trails north of Pittsburgh,

-[ Shaw-Weil Home ]
+Shaw-Weil Home ]

-[ Table of Contents ]
+[ Table of Contents ] [ Google Map ]

 [ Planning Guide ]